Jonathan Drezner

 Jonathan A. Drezner is an American sport and exercise medicine physician, currently editor in chief of the British Journal of Sports Medicine.
 In both clinical practice and research he has a strong interest in sports cardiology.
 He is a first author for the International Guidelines for Electrocardiography (ECG) Interpretation in athletes and was the 19th President of the American Medical Society for Sports Medicine (AMSSM) in 2012.

 Sports cardiology

-Drezner is a world leader in the emerging subspecialty of Sports cardiology.
-Within the United States, he is a strong advocate for inclusion of ECG/EKG screening in the preparticipation examination of athletes, as ECG screening has far superior sensitivity and specificity than physical examination.
+Within the United States, Drezner is a strong advocate for inclusion of ECG/EKG screening in the preparticipation examination of athletes, as ECG screening has far superior sensitivity and specificity than physical examination.
 Routine ECG screening has been performed in Italian athletes for many years in the general population and has strong acceptance in Europe.

 As ECG screening became more routine in elite and professional athletes, experts from around the world tried to set criteria for normal athlete ECG appearances that minimized false positive and false negative cases.
 The Seattle criteria were led by Drezner and reported reductions in false positives compared to the previous criteria in use.